Re-imagining Physical Cork:

 Other festivals include the the Midsummer Arts Festival, Fringe Theatre Festivals, Cork Folk Festival as well as literary festivals celebrating the poetry of children and the work of Frank O’Connor.
 The Cork Folk Festival was established in 1979 and takes place over the first weekend of September.
 It is firmly established as one of Ireland’s leading folk and traditional music events.

 The age profile of Cork, with a huge population bulge in the under-thirty section, has created a city vibrant with student life and activity.
-During the academic year Cork’s full-time student population approaches 20,000, including those from University College Cork, Cork Institute of Technology (CIT), and several smaller colleges of further education.
+During the academic year Cork’s full-time student population approaches 20,000, including those from University College Cork, Munster Technological University, and several smaller colleges of further education.
 UCC has 12,000 students and 1,700 staff and is located in a beautiful campus in the heart of the city.
 The college has always maintained a tradition of academic excellence across a wide range of disciplines and has established a reputation as one of the top institutions in Ireland for innovative research in the humanities, sciences, engineering, medicine and business.

 In 2016 more regular discussion by various stakeholders arose on a long overdue City boundary extension.
 On 31 May 2019, following Dáil Éireann approval Cork City grow to nearly five times its current size taking in areas including Douglas, Rochestown, Ballincollig, Blarney and Glanmire.
 As part of this expansion, the population of the city grew by 85,000 to 210,000.